FloGom/Troubadour/doc/wiring.md

 I removed the mainboard of the decoder and used the original screw and holes to fix the perfboards.
 For the Raspberry Pi, I did 2 holes in the bottom of the case and fix it using 2 bolts.
-Th Pi doesn't touch the case thanks to plastic screw anchors.
+The Pi doesn't touch the case thanks to plastic screw anchors.

 See [schematics/MZE2_Troubadour-PinOut.pdf](../schematics/MZE2_Troubadour-PinOut.pdf) for
 a precise pin out of each connector.

 ### 1. Power supply
 It's the original power supply.
 In this project we use 3.3V and 5V channels.
-We plug jumpers directly in the connector.
+We plug jumpers directly into the connector.

 IT COULD BE DANGEROUS, SO BE CAREFUL.
 DO NOT TOUCH COMPONENTS OF THE POWER SUPPLY.